oceanprotocol/docs/data-farming/README.md

 Active DF's substreams can -- and do -- evolve over time.
 It's chronicled [here](https://blog.oceanprotocol.com/ocean-data-farming-series-c7922f1d0e45).

 ## Reward Schedule & APYs

 **[Reward Schedule](ocean-reward-schedule.md)**.
 The 150,000 OCEAN / week currently available for DF rewards will increase over time to over 1.1M OCEAN / week.

 **[Yields](apys.md)**.
-Typical APYs are 5–20%, but may be as high as 45% and as low as 1%.
-APYs will vary week to week.
+Historically, APYs are 5-15%.
+APYs vary week to week.
 APY depends on total OCEAN staked, duration of OCEAN lock, DCV, what DF streams you participate in, and other factors.

+## Networks

+OCEAN rewards for all DF streams & substreams are on Ethereum mainnet.
+One exception: rewards for Predictoor DF are on Oasis Sapphire.

+Users engage in different networks, depending on the DF stream:
+- Passive DF: veOCEAN is deployed on Ethereum mainet.
+Users lock OCEAN for veOCEAN on Ethereum mainnet
+- Volume DF: users can allocate veOCEAN to data assets on Etherum mainnet, Polygon, BSC, Moonriver, Energy Web Chain, or Sapphire.
+- Challenge DF: users submit predictions on Mumbai (Polygon testnet).
+- Predictoor DF: users submit predictions on Sapphire.

+The [networks docs](../discover/networks/README.md) have more info about networks.

 ## Further resources